gentoo111/md_cv/index.md

 - Integrated the chatbot with OpenAI's API to leverage advanced natural language processing capabilities for accurate and context-aware responses.
 - Utilized Java for backend development to handle API requests and responses, ensuring a seamless and efficient user experience.
 - Implemented the frontend within the WeChat Mini Program framework, focusing on a user-friendly interface and smooth interaction flow.

+`2023.03 - 2023.05`
+**GPT Proxy Projects, Open-Source Developer**
+- Deployed two GPT proxy projects to facilitate access to GPT functionalities for friends in mainland China, effectively bypassing local restrictions on GPT API usage.
+- The projects act as intermediaries, proxying requests to the GPT API, and are hosted on Vercel, showcasing my ability to deploy scalable web applications.
+- Accessible at [ai.anymk.com](https://ai.anymk.com/) and [h8.anymk.com](https://h8.anymk.com/), these platforms demonstrate my commitment to providing valuable tools for a wider user base.

 `2019.04 - 2023.12`
 __Aier Laboratory Information System (ALIS) , Lead Developer & System Architect__